ASK Arena: Background

 ASK Arena was built by AFFA in 2001.
 The first match played was a 2001–02 UEFA Cup first qualifying round between Shafa Baku and Olimija Ljubljana where the match ended 0–4.
 The first goal scored by Dušan Kosič.

 The stadium was one of the venues for the group stages of the 2012 FIFA U-17 Women's World Cup.
 A Group A match were played there.

 In July 2014, it was announced that stadium will change its name to Inter-Arena after Keşla FK (whose former name was "Inter Baku") loaned stadium for long-term from AFFA.

 As the stadium changed its owner, in July 2018 it was renamed again into ASK Arena (which means Azerbaijan Industrial Corporation) for sponsorship reasons.

 Transport

 Keshla station of Baku suburban railway.

 Koroğlu (Baku Metro), Ulduz (Baku Metro).
 The M9 Metro Station is planned in this area by Baku Metro in the future.

+Azerbaijan national football team matches

+The following national team matches were held in the stadium.